axa-ch/web-toolkit/README.md

 ## Feedback

 We love feedback!
 File an issue and we'll reach out to you.

+## Contributing

+Do not hesitate, we appreciate every contribution.
+Do not fear non-perfect Pull Requests, nobody is perfect.

+When contribution please stick to the following guides:

+### Branching

+Please add every feature/bugfix in a separate branch and create a pull request to the master branch.

+We stick to the following naming conventions for branches:

+- ```feature/...``` for feature branches
+- ```bugfix/...``` for bugfix branches

+### Commit messages

+- Begin you commit message with a verb in the imperative.
+(E.g. ```introduce foo bar```, ```fix baz```, ...)
+- Try to have small, atomic commits.
+- First line of a commit message should sum up your changes and should not be longer than 50 charactes.
+- Second line should be empty
+- Third and following lines can optionally contain a longer description

 ## Who's behind it?